-When you read the question in the title of this blog, many wives will say, “No, I’m too tired.”
-Many husbands will say, “No, she’s too tired and pre-occupied.”
 Unfortunately, that can be sad, but true.
-But does that mean that it’s not possible to have a satisfying sex life after having kids, until they are grown and out of the house?
+But does that mean that it’s not possible to have a satisfying sex life until the kids are grown and out of the house?

 Lets hope not.
 Your marriage may not survive that long.